Humpback Whales

 Humpback Whale Migration, Breeding, and Diets.

-In their feeding grounds, Humpback whales tend to feed on small schooling animals, such as copepods, herring, and krill.
-Krill seems to be their favourite food and makes up to 90% of their diet which can be a whopping 2500kg/day!
+Humpback whales tend to feed on small schooling animals, such as copepods, herring, and krill in their feeding grounds.
+Krill seems to be their favourite food and makes up 90% of their diet, which can be a whopping 2500kg/day!
 They have the most diverse range of feeding strategies of all known baleen whales and use different strategies depending on the prey density, whale numbers, environmental conditions and more.

 Humpback Whale Conservation Efforts

-Humpbacks face many threats including historical whaling that drastically reduced their population, entanglement in fishing gear and vessel strikes.
-Despite these threats, humpback populations appear to be growing through the Committee on the Status of Endangered Wildlife in Canada still considers them “threatened”.
+Humpbacks face many threats, including historical whaling that drastically reduced their population, entanglement in fishing gear and vessel strikes.
+Despite these threats, humpback populations appear to be growing the Committee on the Status of Endangered Wildlife in Canada still considers them “threatened”.

 As a member of the North Island Marine Mammal Stewardship Association (NIMMSA), we are committed to creating a positive balance between human activities and the health of the local marine ecosystem including that of humpback whales.
 Learn more about our conservation efforts.